-Provides the user flexibility of choice in a loss-of-channel condition:
+Provides the user flexibility of choice in a loss-ofchannel condition:

-- Block tripping following loss-of-channel. - Trip as an overcurrent relay following lossof-channel. - Trip as an overcurrent relay after an adjustable time delay following loss-of-channel.
-(Zone 2 type function.) - Trip as an overcurrent relay for 150ms following loss-of-channel.
-Unblock feature. - Combination of Unblock followed by timedelayed overcurrent trip.
+- Block tripping following loss-of-channel (loss-of-channel block). - Trip as overcurrent relay following loss-ofchannel (loss-of-channel trip). - Trip as overcurrent relay for 150 ms following loss-of-channel (loss-of-channel unblock trip).